 College Basketball Analyst

 Steffi Sorensen, a former women’s basketball player at Florida, joined ESPN in 2011 as a color commentator, and is now a college basketball analyst and sideline reporter for SEC Network.
+She joined SEC Now as an analyst for the 2019-20 women’s basketball season.

 Sorensen was a sideline reporter for college football games on FOX Sports, as well as a fitness model and trainer.
 She spent one year playing professional basketball in France before starting as a color analyst for ESPN3 in 2010.